FenosoaRandrianjatovo/FenosoaRandrianjatovo/README.md

 - 🔭 I’m currently working on Variational AutoEncoder  at the Institut National de la Recherche Scientifique, INRS Laval - UQAM - UQAC
-- 🌱 I’m currently Learning the Multivariate Expectiles and Random Projection
+- 🌱 I’m currently Learning the Multivariate Expectiles and Uniform Manifold Approximation and Projection with t-distributed stochastic neighbor embedding
 - 💬 Ask me about Mathematics and Artificial Intelligence
 - ⚡ Fun fact: The moon has moonquakes 🤪